9 Strategies To Master Your Race Day Mindset + Control Pre-Race Anxiety

 #2: Listen to Music

 Calming music can be both distracting and soothing.
 Race starts often blast really inspiring songs, but this can get you too amped.
-It’s ok to plug into your own tunes and set the mood you need.
+It’s ok to plug into your own playlist and set the mood you need.

 #3: Try a Podcast or Audiobook